• This field is for validation purposes and should be left unchanged.

-When you want to open a tavern, nightclub, cabaret or any venue that serves or sells alcohol in New York City, you can easily get tangled up in the complex web of laws and regulations.
-To obtain a New York City liquor license, you need knowledgeable guidance from a liquor licensing lawyer in New York who understands the system and can help you through the process from start to finish.
-At The Law Office of Stacy L. Weiss, PLLC, we have extensive experience in liquor licensing and alcoholic beverage control law for all counties in New York State.
+If you are interested in opening a bar, tavern, nightclub, cabaret or any venue that serves or sells alcohol anywhere in New York State, it is very easy to find yourself tangled up in the complex web of laws and regulations.
+To obtain a New York State liquor license, you need the proper guidance and advice from a lawyer well versed in the hospitality industry and knowledgeable with the Alcohol Beverage Control Laws of New York State.
+As a member of the New York State Restaurant Association and as an attorney practicing in the hospitality field obtaining various liquor licenses and permits for almost 20 years.
+I understand the system and can help you through the process from start to finish.

 Giving you the advantage of Attorney Certification